Seabreeze (horse): 1888: Three-year-old season

 At Newmarket on 4 May 1888, Seabreeze started as the 6/4 favourite for the 1000 Guineas Stakes.
 She was ridden near to front of the field throughout the race by jockey William Robinson, but with about three furlongs to run Briar-root had a big lead over Belle Mahone, with the latter being clear of the rest of the field.
 At they went down the hill, Seabreeze faded as the front two pulled away.
 After being six lengths behind Belle Mahone, Seabreeze rallied and overtook Belle Mahone, but could not catch the leader.
 Briar-root won the race by two lengths from Seabreeze, who was a length ahead of third placed Belle Mahone.

 One month later she faced Briar-root again in the Oaks Stakes at Epsom Downs.
 Only six fillies started the race, with Briar-root starting as the 5/4 favourite.
 Seabreeze was priced at 7/4 and Polydor at 10/1, with the other three being 100/8 or bigger.
 Rada made the running in the early stages and was followed by Briar-root, with Seabreeze in second to last place.
 Briar-root took the lead after 200 yards, by which time Seabreeze was at the rear of the field.
 By the time they had run half a mile Seabreeze had made up two places.
-Before the field reached Tattenham corner Brair-root pulled away from the others and Seabreeze took second.
+Before the field reached Tattenham corner Briar-root pulled away from the others and Seabreeze took second.
 Briar-root was still in front as they raced down the finishing straight, but began to fade with 300 yards left to run, when Seabreeze and Belle Mahone came to the front.
 Seabreeze held Belle Mahone relatively easily to win by two lengths from Rada, who overtook Belle Mahone in the final 50 yards.
 Belle Mahone was one length behind Rada in third place.
 Her Majesty was fourth, Briar-root fifth and Polydor last.
 The time of 2 minutes and 42.8 seconds was the fastest time the race had ever been run in.

 At Royal Ascot Seabreeze started as the odds-on favourite for the one-mile Rous Memorial Stakes.
-Seabreeze took the lead in the second half of race, but was caughter and passed by the four-year-old colt Phil in the final 100 yards.
+Seabreeze took the lead in the second half of race, but was caught and passed by the four-year-old colt Phil in the final 100 yards.
 Phil beat her by half a length, with Renown four lengths behind Seabreeze in third place.
 Two days later she took part in the Coronation Stakes, a one-mile race for three-year-old fillies, for which she was made the odds-on favourite.
 After the start Fleur de Marie went in the lead and was clear of the chasing pack.
 As they turned into the finishing straight Love in Idleness took the lead and was followed by Estafette, with Seabreeze closing in on them.
 Seabreeze shot into the lead in the closing stages of the race and won easily by two lengths from Estafette, who was a neck ahead of Love in Idleness.